 Workshops offered at the University of Florida:

-- Calving management workshop (let’s call it just calving management workshop to avoid confusion) – The calving management workshop is offered every year in August.
+- Calving management workshop – The calving management workshop is offered every year in August.
 Dates may change depending on the year but will be available by July.
 Last year the workshop was held on August 18.
-You may view the Power Point slides of this lecture in Englsh (There is a typo in the events page) and Spanish.
-The workshop is focused on teaching best caving management practices to decrease stillbirth rates and improve calf and cow health.
+You may view the Power Point slides of this lecture in English and Spanish.
+The workshop is focused on teaching best calving management practices to decrease stillbirth rates and improve calf and cow health.
 The workshop is team taught by Dr. Klibs Galvao from UF and Dr. Gustavo Schuenemann from The Ohio State University.
 Resident veterinarians and graduate students also get involved in the training.
-The workshop is divided in 1 h of classroom lecture followed by 1.5 h of hands-on practice of concepts learned.
+The workshop is divided into 1 hour of classroom lecture followed by 1.5 hours of hands-on practice of concepts learned.
 The hands-on portion is devoted to practicing common obstetrical maneuvers to correct problems with position and posture of calves.
-We use stillborn calves and phantom cows with fake uterus for the hands-on practice.
+We use stillborn calves and phantom cows with fake uteri (view here) for the hands-on practice.
 Lunch is provided between the lecture and hands-on practice.

 - Calf raising workshop – The calf raising workshop is offered every year in October.
 Dates may change depending on the year but will be available by September.
-You may view the Power Point slides of this lecture in Add Link.
+You may view the Power Point slides of this lecture here.
 The workshop is focused on teaching best calf raising management practices to improve calf health.
-A lot of attention is given to colostrum management including quality testing, quantity, and timing, and monitoring of adequate passive transfer.
+A lot of attention is given to colostrum management including quality testing, quantity, timing, and monitoring of adequate passive transfer.
 Traditional and accelerated feeding programs from birth to weaning are also extensively discussed.
 The workshop is taught by Dr. Klibs Galvao.
 Resident veterinarians and graduate students also get involved in the training.
-The workshop is divided in 1 h of classroom lecture followed by 1.5 h of hands-on practice of concepts learned.
-The hands-on portion is devoted to practicing passing an esophageal tube, use of refractometers to evaluate colostrum quality and passive transfer of immunity, and visiting the IFAS Dairy Unit calf facilities.
+The workshop is divided into 1 hour of classroom lecture followed by 1.5 hours of hands-on practice of concepts learned.
+The hands-on portion is devoted to practicing the passing of an esophageal tube, use of refractometers to evaluate colostrum quality and passive transfer of immunity, and visiting the IFAS Dairy Unit calf facilities.
 Lunch is provided between the lecture and hands-on practice.

 Training provided at your dairy